spatialthoughts/qgis-tutorials/fa/_sources/docs/3/raster_mosaicing_and_clipping.rst.txt

   .. image:: /static/3/raster_mosaicing_and_clipping/images/5.png
      :align: center

-6. Once the processing finishes, the a new layer ``OUTPUT`` will be added to the :guilabel:`Layers` panel.
+6. Once the processing finishes, the a new layer ``Merged`` will be added to the :guilabel:`Layers` panel.
 In case the layer is not at the top of the stack, select it and drag it to the top of the :guilabel:`Layers` panel.

   .. image:: /static/3/raster_mosaicing_and_clipping/images/6.png
      :align: center

-7. You will see that the ``OUTPUT`` layer contains the merged elevation data from the individual input tiles.
+7. You will see that the ``Merged`` layer contains the merged elevation data from the individual input tiles.
 The default visualization only shows the pixel values in the range from 0-255.
 But our data contains pixels with values -14 to 2371, resulting in a low contrast rendering.
 Let's change it a better visualization.
 Click the :guilabel:`Open the layer Styling panel` button in the :guilabel:`Layers` panel.

   .. image:: /static/3/raster_mosaicing_and_clipping/images/7.png
      :align: center